 Apparently, The Two Famous European Castles Are Well-Known For Their "Knight-Life".

 The first thing that strikes us?
 The price of one of those castles! $2.3 million for a whole friggin’ castle?!
 You’re telling us we can have turrets, a drawbridge, moat and haunted suits of armour for less than the price of a three-bedroom townhouse in Sydney’s east?
 Second thing, who the fuck needs one castle, let alone two?
 Unless he knows something we don’t about the resurgence of medieval siege weaponry.

 A deserted Island in the Bahamas – price paid: $3 million

 Rumour Has It This Is Where Weezer Wrote Their Hit Song, "Say It Ain't So".

 We’re glad that it was specified the island was “deserted” before Nicolas Cage purchased it.
 It would be a bit awkward if the deal was done, only to find a primitive tribe had been living there in isolation for the past 1000 years, who would likely have to leave, learn a more marketable skill set, create a LinkedIn profile and try their hand in the increasingly competitive world of job searching in a globalised economy.
-But it was deserted, which also seems like a waste of money to be honest.
+And who needs that headfuck, right?

 Also – another ENTIRE ISLAND more affordable than a pissed stained cardboard box in Paddington.
-So far, we’ve learned you can purchase an island OR an overseas castle, or you could buy a small townhouse in Sydney, a city with a mandatory curfew, a third-world transport network and internet speeds slower than economic and cultural powerhouses such as Moldova, the Isle of Man or Andorra.
+So far, we’ve learned you can purchase an island OR an overseas castle, or you could buy a small townhouse in Sydney, a city with a mandatory curfew, a third-world transport network and internet speeds slower than Moldova, the Isle of Man and Andorra.